CRS Score Calculator Canada Visa

 2. Proactively prepare for an ITA or provincial nomination

-1. Improve online profile
+1. Improve online profile:

 It is vital that all candidates represent their personal and professional details accurately in their respective express entry profiles.